ctrl-alt-dtl/PMA-Labs/Chap5/README.md

 ![3-3: Function Call Tree DLLMain/ServiceMain](Images/5-1-12.png)

 13. Working with Ghidra or IDA Free, there is no specific label called `DllMain`; however, there is `ServiceMain` and  and this could just be a nuance between Ghidra/IDA Free vs IDA Pro.
 Anyway, the function calls from `DllMain` (I renamed the function myself) are shown here.
+They go a lot deeper with functions `10003c0d` and `10002cce`.
 14. [...]